xxxaau/sergi.personal/content/reading.md

 Books I have read.
 Those I recommend labeled with ★

 ### 2024
-1. _How to win fr and influence people_ by Dale Carnegie (November, 2024)
+1. _How to win friends and influence people_ by Dale Carnegie (November, 2024)
 1. _Jo només il·lumino la catalana terra_ by Valero Sanmartí (September, 2024)
 1. _L'aigua és això_ by David Foster Wallace (September, 2024) ★
 1. _A casa teníem un himne_ by Maria Climent (August, 2024) ★